 7. Avoid flying

 Instead of splashing your cash on a round-the-world plane ticket, consider an overland trip instead.
-That doesn’t mean you have to be stuck on air-conditioned buses for weeks on end; you could try cycling from London to Rome, or joining a hare-brained adventure like the Mongol Rally, which sees people driving 10,000 miles across Europe and Central Asia in clapped-out old cars.
+That doesn’t mean you have to be stuck on air-conditioned buses for weeks on end; you could try cycling from London to Rome, or joining a hare-brained adventure such as the Mongol Rally, which sees people driving 10,000 miles across Europe and Central Asia in clapped-out old cars.

 8. Get cold

 Just because most of the world’s backpackers head to tropical idylls, that doesn’t mean that you have to follow the herd.
 Cold countries are no less beautiful than hot ones, and most have the added bonus of being relatively crowd-free.
-How about hiking in Sweden, watching the northern lights in Russia, or even polar bear spotting in Svalbard, Norway?

 9. Follow the food